Tower of London History

 Most importantly, the gemstones are still used today for coronations.
 These crowning ceremonies have been held at Westminster Abbey since 1066.

 Moreover, The Queen wears the Crown Jewels at the State Opening of Parliament.
 Most noteworthy, her crown alone weighs about three pounds, and she practices wearing it in the privacy of her residence.

 Ravens have resided at the Tower for centuries because legend states: “Should the ravens ever leave, the White Tower would crumble.”
 With clipped wings and a diet of carcasses and blood, most of them stay.

 The Beefeaters or Yeomen Warders

-The Tower of London is a UNESCO World Heritage Site and a powerful symbol of England’s monarchy.
-The fortress walls could tell harrowing stories about torture and executions of the innocent and guilty, but they could also tell tales about majesty and honor.
+The Tower of London is a UNESCO World Heritage Site and a dominant symbol of England’s monarchy.
+If the fortress walls could talk, they would tell harrowing stories about torture and executions of the innocent and guilty.
+But, they could also tell tales of majesty and honor.

-The Yeomen Warders, or the Beefeaters, who have guarded the Tower since 1509, will transport you back to earlier times by bringing the fortress to life through their narratives and tours.
+The Yeomen Warders, or the Beefeaters, who have guarded the Tower since 1509, will transport you back to earlier times.
+They will bring the fortress to life through their narratives and tours.
 If you like a good story, you won’t be disappointed.

 Whether you tour with the Yeomen Warders or explore on your own, delve into the Tower of London history.
 Visit the royal residence, The Crown Jewels, the prison, and barracks.
 Also, don’t miss Traitors’ Gate.
 To sum up, the Tower of London can teach you a lot about England’s past.